Hagerstown and Frederick Railway: Growth and consolidation

-Emory Coblentz, a Middletown lawyer and stockholder in the F&M, took over the management of the F&M in 1908.
-He bought the Washington, Frederick & Gettysburg Railroad, which ran from Frederick to Thurmont, and incorporated it into the F&M in 1909, renaming the F&M as the Frederick Railroad.
-During the next two years the network in Frederick was expanded and its facilities improved, with lines on Fifth Street, South Street and Market Street.
-In 1913, the Hagerstown Railway and the Frederick Railway were merged, becoming the Hagerstown & Frederick Railway.
+Emory L. Coblentz, a Middletown lawyer and stockholder in the F&M, took over the management of the F&M in 1908.
+In the same year, the Hagerstown Railway bought all capitol stocks from the Hagerstown & Boonsboro Railway, the Hagerstown & Northern Railway, and the Hagerstown & Myersville Railway.
+At a later period of time, the railway also bought most stock from the Myersville and Catoctin Railway Company (which was leased to the Frederick Railway at the time.)
+Coblentz bought the Washington, Frederick & Gettysburg Railroad, which ran from Frederick to Thurmont, and incorporated it into the F&M in 1909, renaming the F&M as the Frederick Railroad.
+He also bought the Chambersburg, Greencastle and Waynesboro Street Railway (an over 30 mile railway) for $1,300,000.
+During the next two years, the network in Frederick expanded and its facilities were improved and electrified; lines were laid on Fifth Street, South Street and Market Street with connections to the Washington, Frederick & Gettysburg Railroad.
+The Hagerstown Railway and the Frederick Railway merged on March 22, 1913, and were organized by April 17, becoming the Hagerstown & Frederick Railway.

+In 1915, a seven-mile extension from the H&F's Thurmont line was proposed, bringing the line to Emmitsburg.
+Further proposals brought the line to Gettysburg, Pennsylvania.